March of the Machine Battle Cards Post-Release: Still Worth it?

 Similar to how we sometimes desperately defend crucially important planeswalkers, your opponent may also prematurely go on the defensive to prevent a battle card from giving you a massive advantage.
 This could then potentially disrupt their tempo, preventing a sudden comeback turn where they simply chose to absorb all damage because they can do so.

-A well-built deck around Invasion of Segovia // Caetus, Sea Tyrant of Segoviaimage can simulate this kind of situation.
+A well-built deck around Invasion of Segovia // Caetus, Sea Tyrant of Segovia can simulate this kind of situation.
 Its transformed form can be tricky to stop once it cycles into even one turn.
-A couple of Protect the Negotiatorsimage and other low-cost control spells will effectively negate any countermeasure you have against it, even if you decide to focus on it for the remainder of the game.
+A couple of Protect the Negotiators and other low-cost control spells will effectively negate any countermeasure you have against it, even if you decide to focus on it for the remainder of the game.

 What we wrongly assumed about battle cards